Juan Ponce Enrile: Election

-Legislation

-Under his leadership, the Senate passed vital pieces of legislation such as the CARP Extension, Anti-Torture Act, Expanded Senior Citizens Act, Anti-Child Pornography Act, National Heritage Conservation Act, and Real Estate Investment Act, among many others.
-Institutional reforms were also implemented within the Senate to improve the daily conduct of business as well the welfare of its officers and employees.

 Maguindanao martial law

-The Senate also collaborated with the House of Representatives on two crucial issues which are now considered historical milestones.
-In December 2009, it used Proclamation No. 1959 of the previous administration, declaring a state of martial law and suspending the privilege of the writ of habeas corpus in the province of Maguindanao, while in May 2010, Congress convened to constitute itself as the national board to canvass the votes for president and vice president, and proclaim the winners.
+In December 2009, the Congress used Proclamation No. 1959 of the Arroyo administration, declaring a state of martial law and suspending the privilege of the writ of habeas corpus in the province of Maguindanao, while in May 2010, Congress convened to constitute itself as the national board to canvass the votes for president and vice president, and proclaim the winners.

 Re-election as Senate President

-Enrile was re-elected to a fourth term in the 2010 Senate election.
+Enrile was re-elected to a fourth term in the 2010 Senate election, placing fifth among the 12 winning candidates.
 On July 26, 2010, he was re-elected President of the Senate.
 Enrile committed himself to "discharge my duties and responsibilities with honor, with total devotion to our institution, and with fairness to all members.
 No partisan consideration will blur or color the treatment of any member of the Senate.
 We are all Senators elected by the people to serve them with the dedication to their interest and well-being and devotion to our responsibilities."
 Furthermore, in his acceptance speech, he enjoined his colleagues to "uphold the independence and integrity of this Senate, without abandoning our duty to cooperate with the other departments of the government to achieve what is good for our people."